Count Christian of Rosenborg: Marriage, loss of dynastic rights and children

+All three were born “Komtesser” a lower title than “Grevinde” which translates to “Countess” from birth.
+And a title that all daughters of Counts in Denmark are given.

 Public life

 Count Christian took part in some major public events associated with the royal family, in 2004, he and Countess Anne Dorte attended the wedding on 14 May 2004 of Crown Prince Frederik at Copenhagen Cathedral, Copenhagen and the subsequent reception at Fredensborg Palace.
 They also attended the Memorial Service in honour of Empress Maria Feodorovna of Russia held on 22 September 2006.
 They were included in the official guest-list as members of the Danish Royal Family when they attended the luncheon to celebrate the 75th birthday of Prince Henrik at Fredensborg Palace on 11 June 2009; and the ruby jubilee celebrations for Queen Margrethe.

 Death

 Count Christian died on 21 May 2013 (aged 70) at Gentofte Hospital, Copenhagen in Denmark.
 A number of members of the Danish royal family, led by Queen Margrethe, attended Count Christian's funeral, held at Lyngby Church on 29 May 2013.
 His wife Countess Anne Dorte of Rosenborg died just 7 months later on 2 January 2014 in Copenhagen.